Romeore/Outdoor-Tracking-Backend/README.md

-# Website Repo | BIP Challenge 1 - Asset Material Tracking Outdoors
+# Backend | BIP Challenge 1 - Asset Material Tracking Outdoors

 ## Introduction
 Our project revolves around the outdoor tracking of tools and materials at Janssen Pharmaceutica.